consoledotdev/home/content/interviews/speakeasy-sagar-batchu.md

 ### Find out more

-Speakeasy is a developer experience portal.
+Speakeasy is a developer experience portal for APIs.
 It was featured as an "interesting tool" in the [Console newsletter](/) on 3 Nov 2022.
 This interview was conducted on 22 Sep 2022.